chilcano/how-tos/doc/git_frequent_commands.md

 ## create a branch on local but *not* switch in this branch
 $ git branch <branch>

-# create branch in remote repo, make sure your current local HEAD branch is still <branch> when executing next cmd
+# switch branch, it makes sure your current local HEAD branch is still <branch> when executing next cmd (push)
 $ git checkout <branch>

+# push changes into remote branch (note -u = set-upstream)
 $ git push -u origin <branch>

+# now you will see local <branch> being upstramed to remote <branch>
+$ git branch -a
+* my-new-branch
+  remotes/origin/my-new-branch
 ```

 ### 3. Switch to branches